rajatt95/Tutorial_YT_Rajat_DesignPattern_POM_Cypress_JS/README.md

 - [Contacts](#contacts)

 ## 📖 Introduction
-This repository contains a Tutorial for Page Object Model (POM) design pattern implementation using Cypress and Javascript for automated testing of web applications.
+This repository contains a Tutorial for Page Object Model (POM) design pattern implementation using Cypress and Javascript for automated testing of applications.

 ## 🎥 Video Tutorial